Nadavlistingsync/pitch-slap/README.md

 - Upload and analyze pitch decks
 - Get feedback from different VC personalities
 - Choose your preferred feedback intensity
-- Share your VC rejection stories in the Ego Dump
 - Modern, responsive UI with smooth animations

 ## Tech Stack